Looking Back: Building The Greenhouse

-There's a little more info about constructing the greenhouse in the comments section of this post.
+There's more information about constructing the greenhouse in the comments section of this post.

 You're very welcome.
 Chives are consistently one of the first things to pop up in the garden--which makes them such a welcome sight.
 And fortunately they are hardy, since, as you can see in this photo, they must withstand harsh spring freezes.
 Another reason I love them so much?
 They are never attacked by insects and are virtually maintenance free!